Pune Metro: (Line 2)

-Line 3 (Pink Line)
+(Line 3)

 Line 3 aka Pink Metro is under construction by Pune IT City Metro Rail Limited and will run from District Court, Pune to Megapolis Pune (including Maan and Bhoirwadi) in Hinjawadi.
-The 23.3 km line will be completely elevated and will have 23 stations and will align with the Maha Metro lines at the District Court interchange station.
+The 23.3 km line will be completely elevated and with 23 stations and will connect with the Purple line and Aqua Line at the District Court interchange station.